VempatyDheeraj/SF/README.md

 - Build a robust ETL pipeline to ingest, clean, transform, and persist customer purchase data
 - Perform data quality checks and reconciliation to ensure trust in insights
 - Generate a denormalized reporting table with relevant dimensions and measures
 - Build an interactive dashboard to visualize customer behavior and sales trends
+- Identify customer characteristics and predict how likey a customer will make next purchase in a month.

 ---